Gillian Whitfield

 Consultant Clinical Oncologist treating Central Nervous System (brain and spinal) and skull base tumours in children, teenage and young adult (TYA) patients and adults.

-Dr Whitfield is Clinical Oncology lead for paediatric central nervous system (CNS) tumours at The Christie.
-In treating children, she is part of a multidisciplinary team that includes three Clinical Oncology Consultants at The Christie, surgical and paediatric oncology colleagues at Royal Manchester Children’s Hospital, as well as nursing, anaesthetics and other staff.
+Dr Whitfield is clinical oncology lead for paediatric central nervous system (CNS) tumours at The Christie.
+In treating children, she is part of a multidisciplinary team that includes 5 clinical oncology consultants at The Christie, surgical and paediatric oncology colleagues at Royal Manchester Children’s Hospital, as well as nursing, anaesthetics and other staff.
 For proton treatment, children are referred from across the UK to the service at The Christie.
 Dr Whitfield is the radiotherapy lead for paediatric and TYA CNS trials.

-On the adult side, Dr Whitfield is one of five Clinical Oncologist members of the Adult CNS, skull base and SRS teams.
+On the adult side, Dr Whitfield is one of 5 clinical oncologist members of the adult skull base service, which works with the Greater Manchester (Salford Royal Hospital) and Royal Preston Hospital skull base teams.
 This involves mainly conventional (photon) radiotherapy, using state of the art techniques, and a minority of PBT for patients referred from across the UK to the national PBT service.
-Part of her adult clinical work is at Salford Royal Hospital, the UK’s largest neurosurgical centre.
-At Salford she works particularly with the skull base surgical team, participating in a joint clinic, and with the SRS service based in the Christie at Salford radiotherapy satellite.

-At a national level, Dr Whitfield is a member of the Proton Overseas Programme Paediatric, TYA and Adult Clinical Reference panels which have referred over 1200 patients abroad for PBT.
-She is one of three Clinical Oncologist members of the Ependymoma Advisory Group, advising on UK and European cases.
+At a national level, Dr Whitfield is a member of the paediatric, TYA and adult proton Clinical Reference panels which review referrals to NHS England for suitability for proton therapy.
+She is one of 3 clinical oncologist members of the Ependymoma Advisory Group, advising on UK and European cases.

 Professional biography